 Apply these skills to personal, and professional settings.

 Demonstrate the ability and confidence to engage with different cultural and indigenous perspectives at local, national and international levels.

 Apply these skills in the conduct creative artistic practice.

-Students have the opportunity to undertake professional placements at major local festivals such as Splendour in the Grass and with music organisations.
+Students have the opportunity to undertake professional placements at major local festivals such as Splendour in the Grass and with music organisations and businesses.

 - Performance (audition stream)

 - Songwriting/Composition (non-audition stream)